electricimp/W5100/README.md

      *      cb(optional) - callback to pass receive data to
      *                     (note: if callback is passed in it will superceede
      *                     the callback set by setReceiveCallback)

+### configureSocketMemory(*txMem, rxMem*)
+     * Returns: this
+     * Parameters:
+     *      txMem - an array of four integers with the desired transmit memory
+     *              allotment for each socket (supported values are 1, 2, 4, 8)
+     *      rxMem - an array of four integers with the desired receive memory
+     *              allotment for each socket (supported values are 1, 2, 4, 8)

 ### checkstate(*socket[, cb]*)
      * if connection established calls callback, otherwise